 Kieran’s father belonged to the Osraighe.
 On a trip to the southwest of Ireland he met a woman called Liadán, who belonged to the Corca Loegde in southwest Cork.
 Kieran was born of their marriage and, according to the Lives, was fostered on Cape Clear, where there are many monuments dedicated to him.

-Kieran coming back from Rome met Patrick going there
+Kieran coming back from Rome met St Patrick

 Kieran set out for Rome, where he was baptised and studied scripture there “under the abbot of Rome”.
 On his way back to Ireland it is said he met St Patrick, who told him exactly where to found his settlement, giving him a bell which would only ring when he found the place.
 This turned out to be Saighir Chiaráin, near the village of Clareen about four miles south-east of Birr, Co Offaly.